On “Mailbox on a ranch near Farson, Wyoming, Sep 1941”,

 and, in truth, something else that it could be.

 There was a postman, who traveled this path,

 deaths, loves and dislikes.

 One who didn’t know that, someday, a woman,

 an artist named Post, would immortalize the way

 besides, indeed, secrets and confessions

-nobody ever dared to dream of.
+no one ever dared to dream of.